dustinpfister/blog_posts/_posts/threejs-box-geometry.md

 ### 3.1 - Using an array of six materials

 A property of interest when working with a buffer geometry as of late versions of three.js is the groups array of the geometry.
 This is, or at least should be an array of objects where each objects is a material index for a side, or face if you prefer of the geometry.
 When making a custom geometry this groups array will have to be created manually by making use of the add group method, however with the built in Box Geometry constructor this array should all ready be there.

+Out of the box there should be six objects in the groups array, and the material index values for each should go from  and including 0 to 5.
+So if I am doing going to change any of those values I will want to give an array of six materials, one for each side.

 ```js
 var materials = [